Mylliah/holbertonschool-shell/README.md

 	I wrote a script to list all files in the current directory and the parent of the working directory etc.

+###---- Task 12 :

+	I wrote a script to print the type of a file.